-Everything about Francois Villard Cote Rotie , Rhone wine producer profile with wine tasting notes, wine and food pairings tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Francois Villard Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Francois Villard History, Overview

 Francois Villard did not start out to be a wine maker.
 At first, François Villard worked in the wine and food industry in a restaurant.
 After considering a career as a sommelier, luckily for us, he turned to wine making.
 Francois Villard began planting vines in 1989, with the help of Yves Cuilleron.

 By 1991, Francois Villard made the jump to becoming a full time wine maker, producing wine from a combination of his own vineyards and purchased grapes.

 Once he got started, he never looked back.
 From that point on, Francois Villard has continued expanding his vineyards and the wines he produces.
 Villard is currently producing close to 30 different wines from a myriad of different Northern Rhone Valley appellations.

 Francois Villard produces 2 Cote Rotie wines.
 His first wines were sold under the name of Francois Villard Cote Rotie.
 That wine is no longer produced.

 Francois Villard La Brocarde comes from vines planted on the Cote Blonde with up to 13% Viognier in the blend.
 The wine takes its name from the La Brocarde lieu-dit.
 The berries are whole cluster fermented and up to 30% of the grapes are destemmed.